 Trading Standards will charge for accreditation related activities.
 The fee charged by Trading Standards is based on an hourly rate ($111.11/hour excluding GST).
 The hourly rate will include; time taken to conduct the verification, preparation time, plus any reimbursable expenses.

 Accreditation costs has more information.

 A standard may also be verified by another equivalent authority:

 - Measurement Standards Laboratory of New Zealand (MSL), or

-- An approved overseas country, by direct reference to a national standard of measurement.
+- By direct reference to a national standard of measurement in an approved overseas country.

 Accredited Persons are advised to contact their Client Manager at Trading Standards, prior to having a standard verified by another equivalent authority, to confirm that the standard and verifier meet our requirements.